Wishing you knew more about Aboriginal culture? Search no more.

 The Act was a consequence of the Wave Hill walk-off in which 200 Aboriginal people had walked off a cattle station.
 Initially fighting for equal wages their protest soon turned to the core issue, land rights.

 The 1976 Act was the high point, the Mt Everest of land rights.—Ian Viner QC, Aboriginal Affairs Minister (1975-78) under Prime Minister Malcolm Fraser

 Unfortunately, many non-Aboriginal people, including governments (past and present) and resource industries, perceive the Act as a threat to their economic, social and political influence in the Northern Territory , a fear that let governments make various amendments (see below).

 “The Land Councils were always under relentless attack accused of being political for standing up for land rights and their responsibilities to traditional owners and Aboriginal communities,” notes Ian Viner.
 Vines helped push the Act through the Commonwealth Parliament.

-Watch a short Year 10 history assignment video about Aboriginal land rights:
+Watch a short ABC report from 2017 about the struggle for Aboriginal land rights:

 Community Living Areas (CLAs)

 While the NT Land Rights Act gave many Aboriginal people their traditional lands back, those whose country was on a pastoral lease, were left out.